-In a previous post on change we wondered if people can actually change and how pessimism and unrealistic expectations can hinder the change process.
-This post will focus on common myths regarding change to make sure we have a realistic view of the often difficult journey of trying to change or improve our lives.
+In a previous post on change, we wondered if people can actually change and how pessimism and unrealistic expectations can hinder the change process.
+This post will focus on common myths regarding a change to make sure we have a realistic view of the often difficult journey of trying to change or improve our lives.

 - Self-change is simple: This myth is definitely not true.
 Life is not a Nike commercial where we can “just do it”.
 Be prepared for the fact that it won’t happen overnight.
 Don’t give up when you mess up, learn from it and try again.
 Avoid comparing yourself to others causing yourself to question you own ability to change.
 Check out this funny clip for an example: Mad Tv – Just stop it